hemeac/kiwiTechTree/README.md

 * Science Param Editor 12.0
 * Stockalike Station Parts Expansion Redux 1.3.6
 * Universal Storage 2 1.9.1.2
+* Ж-20 "Moroz" Spaceplane 1.3

 ## Plan of Attack for Mods (In no particular order):
-* Ж-20 "Moroz" Spaceplane
-* Fuji
-* Provenance Aerospace (likely after next round of part revamp)
+* Provenance Aerospace (after part revamp)
 * The Martian (after part revamp)
-* Stockalike Mk1 Open cockpit
+* Stockalike Mk1 Open cockpit (after part revamp)
 * Mk2/Mk3 Expansion
 * Rational Resources
+* USI
 * MKS
 * Knes
-* KIS/KAS
+* Dodo Labs
 * Stockish Project Orion
-* Mining Expansion
+* Stockalike Mining Expansion
 * Lander Can Mk12
+* Tundra Exploration
 * Waterfall (Will explore as development continues)

 ## Great Mods, but not likely to be added by me (Happy to accept help):
-* SDHI Service Module System:
-  * It disables the Restock Mk1-3 cockpit model and has RealChutes dependency that prevents me from using in my own game, although this is a beautifully executed concept.
+* Kerbal Planetary Base Systems
+  * It is a large mod and will likely stick to MKS, but if there is enough interest, will consider.
 * BDB and Tantares
   * (Scale and Scope are huge and hard to break down like Near Future).
 As they also have a strong historical basis, I feel they are out of scope for this mod and probably deserve someone who has a deeper appreciation for the history of spaceflight than I do.
 However, if anyone would like to tackle this, I am definitely open for it.
 As for BDB though, I would ask that you work towards the 1.7 development build.
 * Kerbalism
-  * (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)
+  * (Not sure I will try going this "real", yet the Science Only configuration looks interesting and I will likely explore)
 * KSP Interstellar Extended
   * This a large mod that does a lot of things.
 I may look to see how hard it is to patch the tiers together, but that won't be in the near future.
+* SpaceY
+  * There are unique parts, but overlaps with Near Future and textures that aren't up to 2020 standards, so not something I need in game, but will add support if anyone provides a patch.
+* OPT
+  * Not likely to add in my personal game, but this could be added if there is enough interest.
+* SDHI Service Module System
+  * It disables the Restock Mk1-3 cockpit model and I am not interested in having both stock and Restock within my game, although this is a beautifully executed concept.
+If someone provides a patch, will add.

+## No Planned Support
+* Firespitter Parts
+  * The B9 system does not appear to be compatible with the switcher system in Firespitter, so will not upgrade any parts that use that system and will avoid any parts mod that exclusively uses it for engines.
+AirplanePlus was the exception as most motors relied on stock mechanics for the engines.

 ## Airplane Plus 26.5
 Reshuffled tech nodes, generally provide parts one or two tiers earlier than the default.
 Added space worthiness upgrade to cockpits.
 Added engine upgrades to engines with the exceptions of the rotors not using ModuleEngines as they cannot be modified by B9PS.